 Your current and future patients should never feel like their time was wasted or like you’re trying to lead them down a rabbit trail.
 In those cases, content can hurt your brand and your dental practice’s online reputation because it will develop a high bounce rate.

 Quality content is keyword guided, not driven.
-Tactics like “keyword stuffing” may help your website’s search ranking, but can severely hurt the quality of your content.
+Tactics like “keyword stuffing” may hurt your website’s search ranking, and can severely lower the quality of your content.
 High web traffic is only part of the goal equation; the other half is making sure you have a low bounce rate.

 High Bounce Rate + High Traffic = Bad